Warchal strings — violin, viola & cello

 SetBest forFeel / soundNotes

-Timbre (LEP) Italianate complexity + stability Gut-like response; helix E Break-in ~10–15 min; D avoids hydronalium (sweat corrosion).
+Timbre (LEP) Italianate complexity + stability Gut-like response; helix E Break-in ~10–15 min; silver D avoids hydronalium (sweat corrosion).

-Karneol Warm easy play Velvety Easy playability
+Karneol Warm easy play Velvety Easy playability; perlon core

-Ametyst Sparkling Brighter Easy playability
+Ametyst Sparkling Brighter Easy playability; perlon core

 Metal A options: Russian Style & Avantgarde